emacs-eaf/emacs-application-framework/README.md

 Otherwise, github will popup "times limit" error because so many peope use grip. ;)

+## FAQ

+### Why not support Wayland?
+EAF use X11 XReparent technology to stick Qt5 window on Emacs buffer area, Wayland not support XReparent.

+I recommend you use KDE, it's stable enough and support X11 XReparent technology.

+### "undefined symbol" error
+If you got "undefined symbol" error after start EAF, and you use Arch Linux, yes, it's a bug of Arch.

+You need use pip install all dependences after you upgrade your Arch system, then undefine symbol error will fix.

 ## Report bug
 If you have any problem with EAF, please use command "emacs -Q" to start Emacs without any customizations.